 Runtime

 Once a layout and the flows are created, you can create a Runtime that will run the application.
 Upon creating a runtime, you can load your plugins that will be used to alter the behavior of the runtime.
-For example, you can load a FileExtPlugin
+For example, you can load a FileExtPlugin that will allow you to load files with a specific extension, or a UrlSchemePlugin that will allow you to load files with a specific URL scheme.

 #![allow(unused)] fn main() { let runtime = Runtime::new( async |file_ext: &mut FileExtLoader, url_scheme: &mut UrlSchemeLoader| Ok(()), ) .await?; }

-object and a closure that will be called to load the nodes.
-The closure takes a Loader
+Then you can call the run method to run the application.
+The run method takes a Flows object and a closure that will be called to load the nodes.
+The closure takes a Loader object that can be used to load the nodes.

 #![allow(unused)] fn main() { runtime.run(flows, async move |loader: &mut Loader| { loader .load::<Transport>(operator, serde_yml::from_str("")?) .await?; loader .load_url( Url::parse("file:///path/to/some/dylib")?, sink, serde_yml::from_str("")?, ) .await?; Ok(()) }) .await }

-The pipeline of the node loading by url
+The pipeline of the node loading by url is as follow:

 - The Loader extracts the scheme of the

-. - It selects the plugin that matches the scheme.
+url. - It selects the plugin that matches the scheme.

 - It then calls the